cli-config/cli-config/readme.md

 ## install

 Use the `init.sh` script to setup in a single step!
-You can visit the link - https://raw.githubusercontent.com/mrsauravsahu/cli-config/main/init.sh to see its raw contents, which is just a git clone followed by calling the `setup.sh` script.
+You can visit the link - https://raw.githubusercontent.com/mrsauravsahu/cli-config/main/init.sh to see its raw contents, which is just a git clone followed by calling the `cli-config` script.

 ```bash
 wget -O- https://raw.githubusercontent.com/mrsauravsahu/cli-config/main/init.sh | zsh -s -- -p default